-The law managing noise, together with the policy, framework and guidelines, is set out at a national and international level.
-However, many measures to control noise at Bournemouth Airport have been introduced locally.
-For example, many legally-binding targets, obligations and limits are set out in an Agreement between Christchurch Borough Council and Bournemouth Airport under the terms of Section 106 of the Town and Country Planning Act 1990 that sits alongside the planning permission for the new Terminal buildings.
+Many measures to control noise at Bournemouth Airport have been introduced locally.
+For example, many legally binding targets, obligations and limits are set out in an Agreement between Bournemouth Christchurch and Poole Council, formally Christchurch Borough Council, and Bournemouth Airport under the terms of Section 106 of the Town and Country Planning Act 1990 that sits alongside the planning permission for the Terminal buildings.

 In preparing the original Noise Action Plan we worked with our Consultative Committee, adjoining Local Authorities, airlines and the General Aviation community and our air traffic control service.
 We have also, as part of this review, assessed ongoing complaints about noise from our operations to understand if there is anything more that we can do, to reduce our noise impacts, under the requirements of the Noise Action Plan guidance and regulations.
-Again, we will work in close consultation with our Independent Consultative Committee and adjoining local authorities to ensure the validity of the plan in this cycle.
+Again, we will work in close consultation with our Independent Consultative Committee to ensure the validity of the plan in this cycle.